History and exam

 Reported in approximately 16% of patients.
 Usually presents early in the clinical course.

 Reported in approximately 11% of patients.

 Confusion has been reported in approximately 11% of patients.
 Prevalence of confusion/delirium and agitation is high (65% and 69%, respectively) in patients in the intensive care unit.
-Delirium is associated with an increased risk of mortality, and rapid onset may indicate clinical deterioration.
+Delirium is associated with an increased risk of mortality in hospitalized older patients.
 Benzodiazepine use and the lack of family visitation (virtual or in-person) have been identified as risk factors for delirium.
 The pooled prevalence of anxiety, depression, and insomnia is 15.2%, 16%, and 23.9%, respectively.
 Altered mental status was as common in younger hospitalized patients (<60 years) as it was in older patients in one study.

-Reported in 11.6% of patients.
-The most common ocular symptoms include ocular pain (31.2%), discharge (19.2%), redness (10.8%), and follicular conjunctivitis (7.7%).
+Reported in 11% of patients.
+The most common ocular symptoms include dry eye or foreign body sensation (16%), redness (13.3%), tearing (12.8%), itching (12.6%), eye pain (9.6%), and discharge (8.8%).
+Conjunctivitis was the most common ocular disease in patients with ocular manifestations (88.8%).
 Most symptoms are mild and last for 4 to 14 days with no complications.
 Prodromal symptoms occur in 12.5% of patients.
 Mild ocular symptoms (e.g., conjunctival discharge, eye rubbing, conjunctival congestion) were reported in 22.7% of children in one cross-sectional study.
 Children with systemic symptoms were more likely to develop ocular symptoms.